whitesource-ps/ws-bulk-report-generator/README.md

 [![GitHub release](https://img.shields.io/github/v/release/whitesource-ps/ws-bulk-report-generator)](https://github.com/whitesource-ps/ws-bulk-report-generator/releases/latest)
 [![PyPI](https://img.shields.io/pypi/v/ws-bulk-report-generator?style=plastic)](https://pypi.org/project/ws-bulk-report-generator/)
 # [WhiteSource Bulk Report Generator](https://github.com/whitesource-ps/ws-bulk-report-generator)
-Tool to execute a report on multiple projects.
+Tool to execute reports on multiple products or projects.
-* The tool allows including and excluding scopes by stating names and tokens.
+* The tool allows including and excluding scopes by stating their tokens.
-* Report scope determines whether reports will be run on projects or products.
+* Report scope (_--ReportScope/-s_) determines whether reports will be run on projects or products.
-* If Included scopes is not stated, the tool will run reports on **all** of scopes.
+* If Included scopes (via -i) is not stated, the tool will run reports on **all** of scopes.
 * Report data is exported by default in binary (i.e. Excel or PDF) format or JSON.

 ## Supported Operating Systems